stevetasticsteve/CLA_Hub/readme.md

  Automated deployment tools and proper documentation haven't been developed yet, manual installation is necessary.
 Currently there's only [this list](https://github.com/stevetasticsteve/CLA_Hub/blob/master/deployment_tools/Deployment%20steps_Linux.txt) of steps I took in deploying to our Raspberry pi.
-If anyone is intersted in installing CLAHub themselves and that list makes no sense to them feel free to contact me and I'll make easier installation options a higher priority.
+If anyone is interested in installing CLAHub themselves and that list makes no sense to them feel free to contact me and I'll make easier installation options a higher priority.

 ### Deployment requirements